-Student-Veterans, military members, and their dependents are eligible for a commitment fee waiver and priority registration, once they have been accepted to Queensborough.
+Student-Veterans, military members, and their dependents are eligible for priority registration, once they have been accepted to Queensborough.
 Only the military service member can utilize the application fee waiver.
 Any student claiming military status for any benefit must show proof of service to the Office of Military and Veterans Services, and meet any necessary eligibility requirements.